“Yowww,” cried The Doctor and jumped back

 colony of Felinites who set out from their own overcrowded planet where,

-already claimed as somebody else’s territory to bring up a family.
+that wasn’t already claimed as somebody else’s territory.

 Gantus was their equivalent of the open American prairies to the pioneers

-of the late 19th century on Earth or the Beta Delta colonies to Earth
+of the late nineteenth century on Earth or the Beta Delta colonies to

-humans by the 24th century.
-It was the land of opportunity for those prepared
+Earth humans by the twenty-fourth century.
+It was the land of opportunity

-to brave the hardships and trials and make a go of it.
+for those prepared to brave the hardships and trials and make a go of

-What puzzled him was that Gantus III was about 500 light years away from
+What puzzled him was that Gantus III was about five hundred light years

-Earth’s solar system.
-And this little ship could not possibly have
+away from Earth’s solar system.
+This little ship could not possibly

 He gave his full attention to Gordo for a few minutes as he reached the